Textualize/textual/docs/guide/design.md

 Here's a list of the colors defined in the default light and dark themes.

+!!! note

+    `$boost` will look different on different backgrounds because of its alpha channel.

 ```{.rich title="Textual Theme Colors"}
 from rich import print
 from textual.app import DEFAULT_COLORS
 from textual.design import show_design
 output = show_design(DEFAULT_COLORS["light"], DEFAULT_COLORS["dark"])
 ```